What Is The Difference Between High and Low Risk Foods?

 Where Should Foods Be Stored?

 Unfortunately, contamination is not always evident by your senses of sight, smell or sometimes taste.
 Therefore, you can only avoid contamination by storing your food correctly.
 Because bacteria thrive on protein, moisture, warmth, and ample time to multiply, low temperatures are the only viable solution.
-Fridges and freezers are essential as they quite literally slow down the time bacteria need to multiply.
+Fridges and freezers are essential as they slow down the time bacteria need to multiply.

 Ways to store high-risk foods safely